dmuvaa/dmuvaa/README.md

 **dmuvaa/dmuvaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🔭 I’m currently working on TakaSmart, a Waste Management Platform that aims to minimize waste going to landfills and reward households to implement waste management best practices.
+🔭 I’m currently working on TakaSmart, a Waste Management Platform that aims to minimize waste going to landfills and reward households for implementing waste management best practices.

 🌱 I’m currently learning Backend Concepts in Python.
 These include Pagination, Caching, Encoding, User Authentication, APIs, and i8n.